cn-panpan/AI4RDRB/README.md

-We will open-source all data when the paper accepted.
-The result and model has submitted to google drive
+Code is coming soon if paper is accepted.